Mastalgia refers to breast pain and is a common presenting complaint among female patients.

 Any history should ask specific about any other features that could indicate a pathological cause of mastalgia, such as lumps, skin changes, fevers, or discharge, as well as association with menstrual cycle.
 Ensure to as about drug history, breast-feeding, pregnancies, previous medical history, and family history.

-Breast pain in isolation with no other clinical features (including significant signs on examination) is not an indication for imaging.
+Breast pain in isolation with no other relevant features on history or examination is not an indication for imaging.
 All patients within reproductive age should have a pregnancy test.

 Any underlying cause suspected should be investigated and managed as appropriate.
 However, in most cases the mastalgia pain will be idiopathic in nature and therefore reassurance and pain control is the primary form of management.
 NICE guidance states the management for cyclical breast pain should include wearing a better fitting bra or soft-support bra during the night.

-The use of oral ibuprofen or paracetamol or a topical NSAID can help alleviate pain*; non-cyclical pain does not usually respond well to treatment but in idiopathic cases will often resolve spontaneously.
+The use of oral ibuprofen or paracetamol or topical NSAIDs can help alleviate pain*; non-cyclical pain does not usually respond well to treatment but in idiopathic cases will often resolve spontaneously.